-Diabetic Foot Care should be a priority for every CCG in the country.
+Diabetic Foot Care should be a priority for every commissioner in the country.

 Here are four reasons: